rojo-rbx/rbx-dom/docs/xml.md

 **NOTE**: The `Random` component is serialized differently between the XML and [binary](binary.md) format.
 Specifically, in the XML format it is left-circular rotated by `1` bit.
 If working with both file formats, care MUST be taken to ensure the `Random` component is the same between formats.

-A `UniqueId` may appear as follows:
+A `UniqueId` with random components may appear as follows:

 ```xml
 <UniqueId name="UniqueIdExample">686f6c792062696e676c6521203a33</UniqueId>